Supplementary year

 If your supplementary year is with attendance for teaching and assessment:

-- there will be a tuition fee for the supplementary year.
+- there will be a tuition fee for the supplementary year

-- the fee will be a proportion of a standard fee, based on the credit point value of the units you study, in line with Student Loans Company guidance.
+- the fee will be a proportion of a standard fee, based on the credit point value of the units you study, in line with Student Loans Company guidance

-- as long as you attend across the full academic year, you are eligible for a full-time maintenance loan.
+- as long as you attend across the full academic year, you are eligible for a full-time maintenance loanyou may not be eligible for a tuition fee loan from Student Finance if you have already used your 'plus one' year of funding.

-- you may not be eligible for a tuition fee loan from Student Finance if you have already used your 'plus one' year of funding.
-However, you could apply for additional funding if compelling personal reasons affected your studies.
-Contact the Money Advice and Funding team if you need assistance.
+- you could still apply for extra funding if compelling personal reasons affected your studies.
+Contact the Money Advice and Funding team if you need help or advice.

-- there will not be a tuition fee for the supplementary year;
+- there will not be a tuition fee for the supplementary year

-- you are not eligible for a tuition fee loan or maintenance loan for living costs, because you are not in attendance.
+- you are not eligible for a tuition fee loan or maintenance loan for living costs

-Contact a Money Adviser for further advice.
+Contact a Money Adviser for more advice.

 Visas and supplementary years